Berry Center 231

 Research in my lab focuses on the genetics of adaptation and speciation.
 Both of these evolutionary processes operate within an ecological context.
 Thus, I am particularly interested in understanding the basis of traits that have functional and ecological importance.
 Similarly, I am interested in the ecological determinants of the outcomes of hybridization, including speciation.
 The reason for studying the genetics of these evolutionary processes is that knowledge of the underlying genetics can reveal important details of the dynamics of adaptation and speciation.
 Current research in the lab includes genetic analyses of hybridization and adaptive differentiation among diverse taxa (mice, fish, butterflies, cottonwoods, spruce, etc.).
 For many of these projects we develop novel computational analyses of genetic and phenotypic data.

-Director of the Haub School of Environment and Natural Resources
+Director, Haub School of Environment and Natural Resources

-Wyoming Excellence Chair, Professor of Botany and Ecosystem Science and Management
+Professor, Departments of Botany and Ecosystem Science and Management

 E-mail: email@example.com | Web Page | Recent Publications